 To launch the groundbreaking K 1200 R, which packed 163 hp, we created this viral video:

-To launch the F 800 S, a mid-sized bike aimed at younger consumers, we interwove footage of a stunt rider with an old motorcycle safety film that I unearthed.
+To launch the F 800 S, we interwove footage of a stunt rider with an old motorcycle safety film.

 Teaser ads directed riders to a microsite where riders could register to win the bike.

-With BMW Motorcycles now reaching unheard of levels of performance, I suggested a high energy brand spot to reflect their new aggressiveness:
+With BMW Motorcycles reaching unheard of levels of performance, we did a high energy brand spot to reflect their new aggressiveness:

-This spot, which I directed, showcased the 173 hp K 1200 S, the fastest BMW bike of all time.
+This spot showcased the 173 hp K 1200 S, the fastest BMW bike of all time.

-To put a human face on BMW, I oversaw the development of the first community web site for BMW riders, BMW XPLOR, planning its entire structure, user interface, design and copy.
+I also supervised the development of the first community web site for BMW riders, BMW XPLOR, planning its entire structure, user interface, design and copy.